TRADITIONAL FINANCE - Green loans & Asset Finance

 You can claim the GST paid on the purchase price in your next BAS statement and often receive a significant refund.

-Typically, depending on the term of the loan, with a loan or chattel mortgage, your monthly repayments can be less than the saving you make from your solar system giving you a cash-positive outcome.
+Typically, depending on the term of the loan, your monthly repayments can be less than the saving you make from your solar system giving you a cash-positive outcome.

 With a loan you can pay it out early without penalty which means when business is good or the payback from your solar is better than you thought, you can reduce your overall cost by paying a lesser amount of interest.**